 What Medicare Doesn’t Cover

-Medicare and cancer treatment are not always compatible.
-The following treatments may be necessary as a result of cancer treatment, however, Medicare may not typically cover them.
+The following treatments or services may be necessary as a result of cancer treatment, however, Medicare may not typically cover them.